ScienceMoo/SquishyBall/README.md

 # Squishy Ball

+* Run configurations are set for intelliJ.

-Click and scroll to zoom in.
+* Click and scroll to zoom in.

-Starts with an icosahedron, can subdivide it a few times before it crashes.
+* Starts with an icosahedron, can subdivide it a few times before it crashes.